AiueoABC/GUI_JoyStick/README.md

 The coordinates at lower left side are written in (X [pxls], Y [pxls]) and (r [pxls], theta [deg]) formats.

 ### To Use In Your Code
-To use coordinates in your own code, do like following;
+To use coordinates in your own code, put `GUI_JoyStick.py` at the same directory located your code and do like following;
 ```
 import GUI_JoyStick